Chaplink2/class-project/README.md

-# Assignment: GIST 604B Class Project
+# Assignment: Open Source GIS Class Project
-## Worth: 100 points

 ## Background
 This class gives you the opportunity to explore a number of different open source GIS programs but only at a rudimentary level.
 Additionally, the assignments are largely cookie-cutter labs aimed to give you exposure to what exists rather than requesting you master specific tools or techniques.
 Given also that you have unique talents and interests, the class project gives you the opportunity to take a problem that the class does not address or for you to explore an open source GIS software project that the class does not address and conduct a geospatial analysis of your choice.
 You can use your own data, software, and methods.